The Study

 Details: Moving from Approved Protocol to Planning

 The excitement built into the science of an approved study eventually has to give way to the operational details grunt work.
 I have been compiling possible candidates for collaborators and labs to conduct the blood/EDC/epigenetic/DNA break testing.
-Designing the protocol for maximum compliance Before those tasks can be done properly, the success of the study […]
+This ad-free article is made possible by the financial support of the Center for Research on Environmental Chemicals […]

 Continue Reading